-These tensions show up in all facets of organizational life including leadership (control vs. empowerment), teamwork (tasks vs. relationships), strategy (competition vs. collaboration), structure (centralized vs. decentralized), and within ourselves (work vs. home).
+These tensions show up in all facets of organizational life, including leadership (control vs. empowerment), teamwork (tasks vs. relationships), strategy (competition vs. collaboration), structure (centralized vs. decentralized), and within ourselves (work vs. home).

-A new white paper from Jean Brittain Leslie, Peter Ping Li, and Sophia Zhao — Managing Paradox: Blending East and West Philosophies to Unlock Its Advantages and Opportunities — offers 2 tools to help you and your organization better understand and manage paradoxes.
+A new white paper from Jean Brittain Leslie, Peter Ping Li, and Sophia Zhao — Managing Paradox: Blending East and West Philosophies to Unlock Its Advantages and Opportunities — offers 2 tools to help you and your organization better understand and manage paradox.

 Common business models and tools are not very useful in managing paradoxes.
-Instead, CCL suggests mapping paradoxes through Polarity Mapping, a concept developed by Barry Johnson, and Duality Mapping, a new approach developed by CCL.
+Instead, CCL suggests mapping paradoxes through Polarity Mapping®, a concept developed by Barry Johnson, and Duality Mapping, a new approach developed by CCL.

-Duality Mapping draws on the concept of yin and yang.
+Duality mapping draws on the concept of yin and yang.
 Yin and yang in the Chinese classical philosophy originates from two of the oldest books in China, I Ching (or Book of Changes) and Tao De Ching.
 The philosophy is based on the premise that everything in the world consists of two opposite elements that are partially conflicting and partially complementary.